THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Gandhi’s life and leadership are endless sources of inspiration for those who understand the essence of leadership and must identify ways in which they can help others become better leaders.

-Two of Gandhi’s core leadership abilities that allowed him to appeal to such a wide range of potential followers were his honesty and down-to-earth authenticity.
-No one ever doubted his authentic commitment to his goals.
-And his character permeated every facet of his leadership.
+Two of Gandhi’s core leadership abilities, honesty and down-to-earth authenticity, allowed him to appeal to a wide range of potential followers.
+No one doubted his authentic commitment to his goals, and his character permeated every facet of his leadership.

-• Simplicity and humility were two cornerstones of Gandhi’s character and leadership.
-He gave up materialism, focusing on the essentials of life.
+- Simplicity and humility were two cornerstones of Gandhi’s character and leadership.
+He gave up materialism and focused on the essentials of life.

-• Truthfulness served as one of the core tenets of Gandhi’s authentic leadership.
-He spoke the truth regardless of the circumstances and potential consequences.
+- Truthfulness was one of the core tenets of Gandhi’s authentic leadership.
+He spoke the truth regardless of the circumstances or potential consequences.

 Between 1920 and 1922, Gandhi urged his fellow citizens to boycott British institutions, services, and goods as part of his Non-Cooperation Movement.
 He led the way by example, giving up his legal practice.